Famous Movie Scene Locations As Seen Through Google Street View

 Katz Delicatessen, located on East Houston Street in New York, is one of the most popular deli restaurants in the city.
 Last November, Improv Everywhere paid tribute to the memorable scene from 'When Harry Met Sally' by flooding the eatery with women re-creating Meg Ryan's fake orgasm scene.

-This luxurious home located on Emerson Hill in Staten Island is currently selling for $US2.9 million.
-The house was originally built in 1930 for former Staten Island borough president Joseph Palma.

 Many important scenes in 'The Amazing Spider-Man' take place in Oscorp's headquarters, as Peter Parker attempts to learn more about his father's past work.
 This is where Parker gets bitten by the venomous spider that gives him his super powers.
-His love interest, Gwen Stacey (played by Emma Stone), also works at Oscorp.
+His love interest, Gwen Stacey, also works at Oscorp.

 Hearst Magazine's headquarters on West 57th Street in New York City is used as the Oscorp building in 'The Amazing Spider-Man.'